 ABOUT

-Don't miss the theatrical event of 2025 as the record-breaking, award-winning My Neighbour Totoro transfers to London's West End.
+Don't miss the theatrical event of 2025, the record-breaking, award-winning My Neighbour Totoro is now playing in London's West End.

 Find your spirit with the return of the 'awe-inspiring' (Time Out) production of Studio Ghibli’s My Neighbour Totoro, in collaboration with Improbable and Nippon TV.
-Following two rapturously received, sell-out runs at the Barbican, discover this five-star, ground-breaking 'triumph' (Telegraph) at the Gillian Lynne Theatre from 8 March 2025.
+Discover this five-star, ground-breaking 'triumph' (Telegraph) now playing at the Gillian Lynne Theatre.

 Winner of six Olivier Awards, this 'utterly beguiling' (The Stage) and “jaw-dropping” (Metro) staging of the celebrated 1988 animated feature film is brought to you by the Royal Shakespeare Company and Executive Producer Joe Hisaishi, and adapted by Tom Morton-Smith (Oppenheimer).